rhpds/lb1969-virtday2-gitops/new-vms/README.md

-# roadshow-vms - deploy the roadshow-vms with loadtester
+# new-vms - deploy the new-vms with loadtester

 ## Overview